THE-ICE Standards of Excellence

 Rationale: THE-ICE recognises that institutions may use a variety of modes to achieve course delivery, approaches to teaching and learning and the measurement of learning outcomes.

 - Describe the philosophy, approach and relevant policies to teaching and learning adopted by the Unit responsible for TH&E programmes.
 This should include information about the patterns of class contact for programmes at different qualification levels (such as vocational education, undergraduate or post graduate programmes), the number and nature of any web- supported or fully web-based (online) programmes

 - Indicate the number of any web-supported (blended) or fully web-based (online) programmes and describe the mechanism employed to support student participation across different modes of delivery (such as methods to support students who are off campus or in remote locations).

-- Provide details of each external; joint delivery or offshore programs and demonstrate the comparable objectives, learning experiences and graduate outcomes to the onshore equivalent
+- Provide details of each external; joint delivery or offshore programmes and demonstrate the comparable objectives, learning experiences and graduate outcomes to the onshore equivalent

 - Where applicable describe any areas of research within the School / Department or Teaching Unit offering T&H Education that are considered to contribute to teaching and learning outcomes.